Bedfordshire and Luton

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary A significant delay in obtaining a neurological opinion and a failure of the medical team to review the patient in ED, exacerbated by unreliable referral systems, led to a delayed diagnosis and treatment.
+Concerns summary (AI summary) A significant delay in obtaining a neurological opinion and a failure of the medical team to review the patient in ED, exacerbated by unreliable referral systems, led to a delayed diagnosis and treatment.

 Helen Sheath